pavkids84-dev/cloud-infrastructure-labs/linux/shell-script/README.md

 VAR="value"
 ```

-Exporting the variable makes it part of the environment inherited by child processes.
+Exporting a variable makes it part of the environment inherited by child processes.

 ```bash
 export VAR